Ottawa couple stranded in Turks and Caicos as Hurricane Irma approaches

 Taras Klymyshyn and his partner Chantale Trottier arrived at Club Med Turkoise Provindenciales Saturday for an all-inclusive week of relaxation, but after seeing images of Hurricane Irma's destruction, the vacation was over.

-"The very high winds, very low visibility, lots of water in air, broken palm trees, broken rooves, that actually killed our vacation mode," Klymyshyn said.
+"The very high winds, very low visibility, lots of water in air, broken palm trees, broken roofs, that actually killed our vacation mode," Klymyshyn said.

 "So as of Tuesday at noon, all we are doing is communicating with family and friends, trying any possible scenario to escape, to end our vacation."